 Trump Crony’s Gas Deal Reignites Conflict-of-Interest Concerns

-(CN) — On the campaign trail a year before his election, Donald Trump boasted in radio interview that his real estate holdings in Istanbul could influence U.S.-Turkish foreign policy as president.
+(CN) — On the campaign trail a year before his election, Donald Trump boasted in a radio interview that his real estate holdings in Istanbul could influence U.S.-Turkish foreign policy as president.

 “I have a little conflict of interest because I have a major, major building in Istanbul, and it’s a tremendously successful job,” Trump disclosed in a Dec.
 1, 2015, interview alongside his future campaign chief, Steve Bannon.
 “It’s called Trump Towers.
 Two towers, instead of one.
 Not the usual one.
 It’s two.”